Write a little about yourself. Just a paragraph will do.

 My most successful use of this site yielded a journal article that

-was cited 8 times last month...
+was cited 8 times in a single month...
 OkScience?

 "Why not?" is my favorite phrase.
 What follows is almost guaranteed